jlmelville/smallvis/docs/idp-theory.md

 $$

-where the subscript on the $\mathrm{Var}$ indicates that the variance is weighted by whatever's in the subscript.
+where the subscript on the $\mathrm{Var}$ indicates that the variance is weighted by whatever is in the subscript.
+This is a non-standard way of writing what would be more precisely expressed as $\mathrm{Var}_{j \sim p_{\cdot|i}}$, which would make the random variable explicit, i.e. $j$ is sampled from the conditional distribution around point $i$.
+Forgive me, statisticians.

 It's also true that subtracting a constant from every value in a variance doesn't change it, so because $\log p_{j|i} = \log v_{j|i} - \log V_i$, we can